kq1231/timely/tasks.md

 - Tab 3 and 4 should have a service which their controllers can use.
 - It is the job of the DATA layer to communicate with the external world.
 Hence, it is not wise to allow any controller to perform such logic.
 Services should handle such complex logic for reusability.
     - The service should decide whether to write or to edit any model.
 - Create local variables in tab 8's output screen to store the filter options.
-Don't create unnecessary providers.
+Don't create unnecessary providers. -D
 - All providers and controllers should be `AutoDispose`able.

 ---